Palm Sunday Story

 And who gets into heaven?
 Jesus said, "Unless you become as a little child, you won't enter the kingdom of God."
 (Luke 18:17)

-A Palm Sunday Story - The Golden Gate Story
+The Palm Sunday Golden Gate Story

 When Jesus came into Jerusalem, he came from the east.
 He and his followers were traveling from Jericho.